Willard Chase: Role in Early Mormonism

 According to Chase, Joseph Smith collaborated with seer Samuel T. Lawrence.
 Chase reported that "Joseph believed that one Samuel T. Lawrence was the man alluded to by the spirit, and went with him to a singular looking hill, in Manchester, and [showed] him where the treasure was."

 Lawrence who was able to "see" not only the gold plates but also "saw" the pair of spectacles, which in Mormonism would later be identified with the biblical Urim and Thummim.
-Chase wrote: